microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityUserFlow.md

 # New-MgIdentityUserFlow

 ## SYNOPSIS
-Create a new userFlow object.
+Create new navigation property to userFlows for identity

 ## SYNTAX